MohamadAminGhanoum/Smart-home/README.md

 "Note, the main code is not fully written by me, and it is not the main focus of this project.
 It is only here for reference or experimenting."

-I have through this project experimented and tried different things in the Kicad app
+I have through this project experimented and tried different things in the Kicad app.
+(The arduino IDE app has also been used for the code)